username12426/SSA_SST_DETECTION/README.md

     calibration of the image based on the motor positions.

-  - Perspective Correction Code is 1:1 implemented in the Detection code, The correction code is the test of this algorithom and was used to try different methods of hoy you can extract the satellites speed and height from a 2d image.
+  - Perspective Correction Code is 1:1 implemented in the Detection code, The correction code is the test of this algorithom and was used to try different methods of how you can extract the satellites speed and height from a 2d image.

   - Filter Tests Code is partly implemented in the Detection Code.
 The Filter test was a try what would